huangiris17/recommendations/README.md

-.gitattributes      - File to gix Windows CRLF issues .devcontainers/     - Folder with support for VSCode Remote Containers dot-env-example     - copy to .env to use environment variables pyproject.toml      - Poetry list of Python libraries required by your code
+.gitattributes      - File to gix Windows CRLF issues .devcontainers/     - Folder with support for VSCode Remote Containers dot-env-example     - copy to .env to use environment variables pyproject.toml      - Poetry list of Python libraries required by the code

 service/                   - service python package ├── __init__.py            - package initializer